Forrester: Demystifying Hybrid Solutions and Architectures

 Most of the impacts described above follow the default policy of a node being in the worst state of the nodes that impact it.
 For example, a single controller fabric node failure will imply that all controlled switches are failed.
 In cases like these the default policy is not appropriate and a custom policy will be used instead.

 Use the following steps to start monitoring an APIC using the Zenoss web interface.

 Alternatively you can use zenbatchload to add APICs from the command line.
 To do this, you must create a file with contents similar to the following.
 Replace all values in angle brackets with your values minus the brackets.
 Multiple APICs can be added under the same /Devices/Network/Cisco APIC section.

 You can then load the endpoint(s) with the following command.

 When adding an APIC to Zenoss, you must enter a Hostname or IP Address.
 This address must be of one of the controller nodes for a fabric.
-You should not each controller node a a separate device in Zenoss.
+You should not add each controller node as a separate device in Zenoss.
 Zenoss manages the entire cluster through one controller node at a time.
 Adding multiple controller nodes in the same cluster will result in Zenoss performing double or even triple monitoring of the same data.